sirmalev/sirmalev/README.md

 I'm a frontend developer,
 Web and app developer
-I will upload here some of my projects and i would be happy to get a review/job/contribution requests. you can reach me on sir.alonmalev@gmail.com
+I will upload here some of my projects and i would be happy to get a review/job/contribution requests. you can reach me on sir.alonmalev@gmail.com.
-Or sir.malev on Discord
+Or sir.malev on Discord.

 <!---
 sirmalev/sirmalev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.